What is Anchor Text?

 Why Anchor Text Matters

-- Relevance signals: Tells Google what keywords your page should rank for
+- Relevance signals — Tells answer engines what keywords your page is authoritative for

-- Link context: Surrounding text provides additional ranking signals
+- Link context — Surrounding text provides additional authority signals

 Google's Penguin Update Changed Everything

-Before 2012, SEOs could rank pages by building lots of exact-match anchor text links.
+Before 2012, marketers could boost pages by building lots of exact-match anchor text links.
 Google's Penguin update penalizes over-optimization.
 Today, a natural, diverse anchor text profile is essential.

 Types of Anchor Text